Casa Santa Maria: Graduate house of the Pontifical North American College

 As home to the graduate department of the Pontifical North American College, the Casa Santa Maria provides a residence and community for priests pursuing graduate studies at a variety of universities, institutes, and academic programs in the city of Rome.
 In 2015, the Casa housed seventy-two student priests, representative of forty-two dioceses in the United States and other English-speaking countries.
 The previous superior of the house was Monsignor Ferdinando Berardi of the Archdiocese of New York.

-The current superior of Casa Santa Maria is the Reverend James J. Conn, SJ JD, JCD of the Maryland Province of the Society of Jesus.
+The current superior of Casa Santa Maria is the Very Reverend James J. Conn, SJ JD, JCD of the Maryland Province of the Society of Jesus.

 Bishops' Office for United States Visitors to the Vatican

 The Visitors' Office at the Casa Santa Maria is an initiative sponsored jointly by both the North American College and the United States Conference of Catholic Bishops, and staffed by the Religious Sisters of Mercy of Alma, Michigan.
 The Office exists to assist pilgrims from the United States in planning a journey to Rome, assisting with requests for papal audience tickets, tours of the catacombs and the Vatican Necropolis, and requests for papal blessings.